 Note: The class code HZ is reserved for conditions defined in International Standard ISO/IEC DIS 9579-2, Remote Database Access.

-The following table shows how SQLSTATE status codes and conditions are mapped to Oracle errors.
+Table 2-2 shows how SQLSTATE status codes and conditions are mapped to Oracle errors.
 Status codes in the range 60000 ..
 99999 are implementation-defined.